moby/moby/docs/installation/ubuntulinux.md

     WARNING: Your kernel does not support cgroup swap limit.
 WARNING: Your kernel does not support swap limit capabilities.
 Limitation discarded.

 To prevent these messages, enable memory and swap accounting on your system.
+Enabling memory and swap accounting does induce both a memory overhead and a performance degradation even when Docker is not in use.
+The memory overhead is about 1% of the total available memory.
+The performance degradation is roughly 10%.

-To enable these on system using GNU GRUB (GNU GRand Unified Bootloader), do the following.
+To enable memory and swap on system using GNU GRUB (GNU GRand Unified Bootloader), do the following:

 1. Log into Ubuntu as a user with `sudo` privileges.